Signing out of account, Standby…

 These skills are obviously far less concrete than the ones you need for mathematics; nor are they learned the same way.
 Instead, strengthening an entrepreneurial mind requires lessons learned both inside and outside the classroom.
 So here are a few ways you can seek those lessons out:

 One of the most practical things you can do is find a mentor — or several — and listen to what they say.
-Some of the most financially in the world, like Mark Zuckerberg, credit their success to the experiences they shared with their mentors.
+Some of the most financially successful people in the world, like Mark Zuckerberg, credit their success to the experiences they shared with their mentors.

 Mentors are great sounding boards for your ideas, so they can tell you what they believe is promising or what they foresee as being detrimental.
-You do not have to know them beforehand, either — you can use resources like and SCORE to connect with people who have the experience to share.
+You do not have to know them beforehand, either — you can use resources like LinkedIn and SCORE to connect with people who have the experience to share.

 Besides mentors, you can acquire knowledge from published books and articles.
 People who write down their experiences and share them with the world want you to learn from their mistakes and successes, and they can provide real-world stories you can apply to your own venture.